primeqa/primeqa/examples/lfqa/README.md

 ### 6. Run the Reaader Component on the Eli5 Dataset with Supporting Passages

+The command below trains and evaluates an FiD generative reader model based on `facebook/bart-large`.<br>
+The number of supporting passages is 3.
+The max length of the inout text is 256.
+The max length of the generated anser is 256. <br>
+We train the model for 3 epochs and we save the best model at the end.

 ```
 python primeqa/primeqa/mrc/run_mrc.py \
     --model_name_or_path facebook/bart-large \